 See a full listing of Marie Brennan's publications in VU's Research Repository.

-Marie is currently a Chief Investigator on three Australian Research Council grants:
+Marie has been a Chief Investigator on five Australian Research Council grants:

 2012-2014: Capacitating Student Aspirations in Classrooms and Communities in a High Poverty Region.
 ARC Discovery Project #DP120101492. $180,000 (L. Zipin, M. Brennan, T. Gale and S. Sellar).